When can I take money from my pension?

 Taking money from your pension

-There are also some circumstances when you may be able to take money from your pension even earlier than 55, such as if you’re in poor health or in a profession where retirement is lower than normal, for example a professional athlete or if you have a protected pension age lower than 55.
-If you think this might apply to you, you should ask your scheme administrator as soon as possible, or contact our helpline to talk it through with one of our team.
+There are also some circumstances when you may be able to take money from your pension even earlier than 55, such as if you’re in poor health or in a profession where your normal retirement age is earlier than normal, for example if you are a professional athlete.
+You may also have a protected pension age lower than 55 under the rules of the Scheme.
+If you think this might apply to you, you should ask your scheme administrator as soon as possible, or contact us to to talk it through with one of our team.

 If you’re a member of a workplace pension scheme, you generally require the consent of the employer or ex-employer to take benefits early.
 In some instances, you may also need the consent of the pension scheme trustees.